 Reality: Taking on investment by lying about capabilities (or any other element of your business!) is not a great way to build a relationship with your new investors...and could well stray into misrepresentation or fraud, both criminal offences.

-A particularly relevant example today is the standard 'We use AI' in a pitch deck....You scratch below the surface and find out it's just 'if then else' or it's 'on the roadmap'.
+A particularly relevant example today is the standard 'We use AI' in a pitch deck....You scratch below the surface and find out it's 'on the roadmap'.
 I've caught a couple of founders doing this myself and I simply walk away because it just destroys all confidence in the founder.

 Idea: “The investor asked for my pitch deck, but I'll send them a one pager, a video intro or something else”

 Reality: A pet annoyance of mine.
 A founder approaches an investor, the investor asks for something - usually a pitch deck to start...And the founder blatantly ignores the investor and replies with something else.
 This isn't the best way to start a founder / investor relationship and will usually result in the potential investor focussing on something else.